stasher-dev/stasher-cli/README.md

 ### Memory Safety Implementation

-The CLI implements several security measures to prevent secrets from lingering in memory:
+Stasher takes care to minimize secret exposure in memory.
+This includes:

-- **Buffer zeroing**: Encryption keys, plaintext secrets, and ciphertext are explicitly zeroed from memory using `buffer.fill(0)`
+- **Buffer zeroing**: Key material and plaintext are erased with `.fill(0)` in memory buffers
-- **Variable cleanup**: String variables containing secrets are cleared with empty strings to encourage garbage collection
+- **String cleanup**: Sensitive strings are replaced with empty strings immediately after use
-- **Minimal exposure**: Secrets exist in memory only for the duration of the encryption/decryption operation
+- **Short-lived scope**: Secret material is held in RAM only during encryption/decryption operations
-- **Process isolation**: Each command runs as a separate process that terminates after completion
+- **Process isolation**: Each operation runs as a short-lived CLI process, reducing risk of memory leaks

+While these precautions help, JavaScript environments like Node.js don't allow perfect memory control—so it's best used for short-lived secrets, not long-term vaults.

 ## Requirements